oswaldo/tools/README.md

-# Tools
+# oztools

 > _Here be dragons 🐉_
 > This is a first draft / work in progress / flow of thought, and at the moment should not be considered as ready for production.
 > Lots of totally untested code ahead.
-> The scripts are expected to run in YOLO mode, installing things with no confirmation.
+> The scripts are expected to run in YOLO mode, creating files as needed, installing and upgrading things with no confirmation, from small tools to full blown virtual machines (you could work with one if you want to play it safer).
 > You have been warned 🤓

 When bash scripts go a bit beyond the trivial, they usually become a maintenance nightmare.